courtbee/Strip-Drupal-Comments/readme.md

 This may not be the most efficient way to remove/hide comments and comment links as, I believe, it's still querying the database?
 If you use this module, you do so at your own risk.
 I *am* a themer/designer... ;)

 Also, this module does not mess with the text format inputs.
-I was worried that I would mess up the sanitization of the form so I opted to leave that out (I couldn't get it to work, in any case).
+I was worried that I would mess up the sanitization of the form so I opted to leave that out.
 I'd recommend using the [Better Formats](https://www.drupal.org/project/better_formats) module to handle that part of the display.

 ## HELP WITH CUSTOMIZING COMMENT DISPLAY